cleesmith/NiceGUI-primer/README.md

 Why?

 - NiceGUI is new compared to the cut-off training dates of many AI LLM's
-- While impressive for humans, being a dynamically created website for documentation and all; a text file is smaller, faster, easier to ingest by AI's
+- While dynamically created websites are impressive for humans, a text file is smaller, faster, and easier for AIs to ingest.

 The [NiceGUI Primer](https://chatgpt.com/g/g-n2O45ylVT-nicegui-primer) is available for use as a GPT via OpenAI's GPT store.
-While it's offered by me as a free to use tool; you may have to setup a ChatGPT account (maybe $'s).
+While it's offered by me as a free to use tool; you may have to set up a ChatGPT account (maybe $'s).
 Further, it's not just limited to chatting about NiceGUI, the GPT is backed by GPT-4 so it can be used for any typical chat activities as well as the built-in ability to code in Python with awareness of other PyPi's and libraries.